Generalized Hypercube Queueing Models with Overlapping Service Regions: Experiments

-To examine the impact of overlapping ratio on system dynamics, we first create 100 systems by varying the overlapping ratio $r$.
+To examine the impact of the overlapping ratio on system dynamics, we first create 100 systems by varying the overlapping ratio $r$.
 This ratio represents the percentage of the area of the overlapping region with respect to the area of the entire service region of server 1, i.e., $r = |\mathcal{O}_{\{1,2\}}| / (|\mathcal{O}_{\{1,2\}}| + |\mathcal{P}_{1}|)$, as shown in Figure~\ref{fig:exp-setting-ratio} (a-c).
 We then compare the estimated values of $\rho_i$ and $\rho_{i,e}$ to their true values (indicated by dashed lines) in Figure~\ref{fig:exp-setting-ratio} (d) and (e), and find that the estimated values are a good approximation of their true counterparts.
-Clearly, the workloads of the two servers differ more with an increasing overlapping ratio, enlarging the area server 1 has to cover.
-Moreover, as the ratio increases, the probability of dispatching either server to the overlap region grows (indicated by green and orange lines), while the probability of sending server 2 to its primary area remains the same (blue line), and the chance of dispatching server 1 decreases (red line).
+Clearly, the workloads of the two servers differ more as the overlapping ratio increases, thereby enlarging the area that server 1 has to cover.
+Moreover, as the ratio increases, the probability of dispatching either server to the overlap region grows (indicated by green and orange lines).
+In contrast, the probability of sending server 2 to its primary area remains the same (blue line), and the chance of dispatching server 1 decreases (red line).
 This observation arises from our simplified synthetic setup, where we use a uniform dispatch policy and the dispatch probability to a region directly correlates with its size.

 Furthermore, we also investigate the impact of dispatch policy by creating another 100 systems with different values of $\eta_{(1,2)}(1)$ and $\eta_{(1,2)}(2)$ (where $\eta_{(1,2)}(1) = 1 - \eta_{(1,2)}(2)$), while keeping the service regions the same, as shown in Figure~\ref{fig:exp-setting-eta} (a-c).
-For the sake of simplicity, we here omit the subscript $u$ in the notation of dispatch policy $\eta_{e}(i),~\forall i \in e$ as we assume it doesn't depend on the state $u$ in this experiment.
-Figure~\ref{fig:exp-setting-eta} (d) and (e) show that the estimated $\rho_i$ and $\rho_{i,e}$ (indicated by solid lines) are able to closely approximate their true values suggested by the simulation.
+For simplicity, we here omit the subscript state $u$ in the notation of dispatch policy $\eta_{e, u}(i),~\forall i \in e$ as we assume it depends on the state $u$ only only when prioritizing idle servers and remains independent of $u$ when all servers are busy, as discussed in Section~\ref{sec:dispatch_policy}.
+Figure~\ref{fig:exp-setting-eta} (d) and (e) show that the estimated $\rho_i$ and $\rho_{i,e}$ (indicated by solid lines) can closely approximate their true values suggested by the simulation.
 As we observe, when the dispatch probability for a call from the overlapping region to either server is 0.5, the workload distribution between the two servers is equal, \ie, $\eta_{1,2}(1) = \eta_{1,2}(2) = 0.5$.